evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 [Teams](https://grafana.com/docs/grafana/latest/manage-users/#teams) allow you to grant permissions for a group of users.

-Grafana supports many different data-sources and, by no surprise, [Azure Monitor](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/) is one of them.

-## Azure Monitor data-source

-The Grafana Azure Monitor data-source supports the following services:

-* [Azure Monitor](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/#query-the-azure-monitor-service) - the platform service that provides a single source for monitoring Azure resources.
-* [Application Insights](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/#query-the-application-insights-service) - an extensible Application Performance Management (APM) service for web developers on multiple platforms.
-* [Azure Log Analytics](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/#querying-the-azure-log-analytics-service) gives you access to log data collected by Azure Monitor.

 ## Teams structure

-There are several independent autonomous teams and they use different Azure Monitor services to collect logs and metrics from applications and services.
-These Azure Monitor services are deployed to different resource groups at different subscriptions.
+There are several independent autonomous teams and they use different Azure Monitor services to collect logs and metrics from applications and services owned by these teams.
+Azure Monitor services are deployed to different resource groups at different subscriptions.

-All teams use the same Grafana instance.
-To visualize their data, teams need to configure their own Grafana Data Sources, connected to the teams' Azure Monitor services.
+At the same time, all teams use the same Grafana instance.
+To visualize their data, teams need to configure their own Grafana data-sources, connected to the teams' Azure Monitor services.
 With data-sources in place, teams can create dashboards and alerts using their data-sources.

 How should we organize Grafana resources in such a multi-team environment?